Rubén G. Rumbaut: Service

-Dr. Rumbaut has founded or participated in multiple organizations related to his work.
+Rumbaut has founded or participated in multiple organizations related to his work.
 He is the founding chair of the Section on International Migration of the American Sociological Association, and an elected member of the ASA's Council, the Committee on Population of the National Academy of Sciences, the Committee on International Migration of the Social Science Research Council, the MacArthur Research Network on Transitions to Adulthood and Public Policy, and the Sociological Research Association.
 A native of Havana, Cuba, he has examined the Cuban diaspora and the history of U.S.-Cuba relations, and has been active as a founding director of ENCASA and as a founding member of UC-CUBA.
 He has testified at Congressional Hearings on Comprehensive Immigration Reform.
-In addition, he has served on the editorial boards of the American Journal of Sociology, International Migration Review, Sociology of Education, The Sociological Quarterly, Sociological Perspectives, Journal of Immigrant Health, The American Sociologist, and Contexts, among others.
+In addition, he has served on the editorial boards of the American Journal of Sociology, International Migration Review, Sociology of Education, The Sociological Quarterly, Sociological Perspectives, Journal of Immigrant and Minority Health, The American Sociologist, and Contexts, among others.